 If you didn’t get enough of the beaches, waterfalls and colourful streets of Trinidad you can adventure up the local church bell tower for incredible views over the town and surrounding landscapes.
 The Iglesia y Convento de San Francisco is house to the Museum of the Fight against Bandits, the counter-revolution forces that were hiding in the mountains nearby and were fighting Fidel Castro’s government.
 Entry costs 1 CUC and will give you access to both the museum and the church bell tower.
 From here you can get stunning 360° views all over Trinidad and the surrounding countryside.

-Best things to do in Santa Clara
+What to do in Santa Clara, Cuba

 Visit the Che Guevara Mausoleum in Santa Clara